higgi13425/rmrwr-book/_book/io05-importing.md

 ## 13 012     purgat… a nutmeg… 3_sev… 3_se… 3_sev… 3_se… 0_no
 ```

-In this case, when we set our own **col_names**, the actual column headers are now included in the first row of data.
+In this case, when we set our own **col_names**, the original column headers are now included in the first row of data.
-We can fix this with the **skip** argument, which has a default of 0.
+We can fix this with the **skip** argument within the parentheses of the `read_csv()` function, which has a default of 0.
 We can skip as many lines as we want, which can be helpful if you have an Excel file with a lot of blank lines or commentary at the top of the spreadsheet.
-When we set skip = 1, we get a cleaner dataset.
+When we set skip = 1 in this case, we get a cleaner dataset, without variable names as data.

 ```r